Canon G16 vs Panasonic LX100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (8 percent) than the Canon G16.
 However, the LX100 is markedly heavier (10 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the LX100 are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G16 was launched at a markedly lower price (by 39 percent) than the LX100, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon G16 vs Panasonic LX100